How Long Does it Take for Carpet to Dry after a Professional Cleaning?

 5 Steps You Can Take To Quick Drying Carpet

 - Don't go too long between professional cleanings.
-The heavier the soil load in your carpet is the more effort and water has to be used to get it clean.
-The longer it will take to dry.
+The heavier the soil load in your carpet is the more effort and water has to be used to get it clean and the longer it will take to dry.

 - Ask for a 'blow-dry'.
 Ask your professional to use a blower or van to help dry your carpet in areas he's finished cleaning.